theobald-software/kb.theobald-software.github.io/content/_troubleshooting/error-when-calling-a-function-module-or-bapi.md

 - BAPI needs Commit

-- No authoritiy to run FM
+- No authority to run FM

 **Solution:**

-- Please fill in the values with leading zeroes.
+- Please fill in the values with leading zero's.
 E.g. MATNR (18 Chars).

   wrong:    424642456